Terms and Conditions

 Limited editions, signed and numbered on the front of each piece, displayed on one wall and/or browse bin only.
 Reproduction pieces must be clearly marked as a "Reproduction" or "Limited Edition Reproduction" on the front of each piece.
 Reproductions may not be in the same browse bin as originals.
 An explanation of the reproduction process should be included in the Artist Statement.

 No laser prints or color photocopies will be permitted.

 Artists who are selected by the jury panel and who accept the invitation to exhibit, must return the signed Artist Acceptance of Festival Participation Form and Booth Fees to The Big Four Bridge Arts Festival by June 7, 2017.
 Failure to respond by the deadline will result in revocation of the invitation and immediate invitation of an alternate from the Wait List.
 Artist Acceptance of Festival Participation Forms will not be processed without inclusion of Booth Fees.

 Booth requests can be made on the Artist Acceptance of Festival Participation Form.
-There are a limited number of corner booths and booths with access to electricity.
+There are a limited number of corner booths.
 Booth requests will be granted on a first-come, first-served basis based on the date that both booth fees and the Artist Acceptance of Festival Participation Form are received.

-Corner booth and electricity fees will be returned if the number of corner booths or booths in which electricity is available reaches capacity.
+Corner booth fees will be refunded if the number of corner booths reaches capacity.